JRRJR-Code/NorthStateFramework-cpp/README.md

+Work in Progress ...
 NorthStateFramework-cpp
 =======================

 An object-oriented framework for implementing UML state machines.
-For more information, see the pages <a href="https://www.northstatesoftware.com/uml-state-machine-code-generation-framework.html">here.</a>

 1. [Compilation](#compilation)
 2. [Using NSF](#using-nsf)